freand76/digsim/docs/documentation.md

 ### Yosys Component

-Yosys components are components where the functionality is described by a netlist created from verilog with Yosys.
+Yosys components are components where the functionality is described in a verilog file or in a netlist created from verilog with Yosys.
 See chapter about [Yosys Synthesis](#yosys-synthesis).

-When adding a Yosys component the application will bring up a file dialog where you can choose a Yosys netlist in json format.
+When adding a Yosys component the application will bring up a file dialog where you can choose a **verilog file** or a **Yosys netlist** in json format.

+If a verilog file is chosen **Yosys** must be installed and in your path.
+Currently there is a limitation that the verilog file must not contain more than one module.

-When the yosys component has been added to the circuit it is possible to reload the netlist by right-clicking on the component and select **Reload** in the context menu.
+When the yosys component has been added to the circuit it is possible to reload the verilog file or netlist by right-clicking on the component and select **Reload** in the context menu.

-A test cycle could be like this:
+A test cycle for a yosys netlist could be like this:
  * Create verilog design
  * Do Yosys synthesis
  * Add yosys component to circuit